Linda Crampton has an honors degree in biology. She is interested in chemicals from other organisms and their benefits

 Scientists have discovered that many plants contain chemicals that are useful for treating human diseases.
 A chemical may need to be modified in some way before it's safe and effective for us, but nature can often be a great help in treating illness.
 The Madagascar periwinkle is an attractive flowering plant that contains vinblastine and vincristine.
-When formulated correctly, these chemicals are used as chemotherapy drugs.
+When formulated correctly, these chemicals are used as chemotherapy drugs for some types of cancer.
 The pods of the velvet bean are covered by soft hairs, which gives the plant its name.
 The beans contain L-dopa, which is a helpful chemical in the treatment of Parkinson’s disease.

 Plants containing desirable chemicals are sometimes grown as crops.
-The chemicals are obtained by an extraction process and concentrated to make a drug.
-In other cases, scientists investigate plant chemicals to discover their structure and then produce synthetic chemicals that are identical to the natural ones.
+The chemicals are obtained by an extraction process and concentrated or modified to make a safe and effective drug.
+In other cases, scientists investigate plant chemicals to discover their structure and then produce synthetic chemicals that are identical or similar to the natural ones.
 Sometimes researchers are able to improve the properties of natural chemicals and make them more effective.
 In all of these situations, a plant species is essential for the development of a new medicine.

 The Madagascar Periwinkle

 The Madagascar periwinkle (Catharanthus roseus) is native to Madagascar and India but is grown in many countries as a garden plant.
 It has also escaped from gardens and grows as a weed.
 The red, purple, pink, or white flowers often have a center that is a different color from the rest of the flower.
 Madagascar periwinkles have glossy green leaves and may grow up to a meter tall.

 The sap of the plant has a milky appearance and is poisonous.
 It contains vinblastine, vincristine, and many other alkaloids.
 Researchers are discovering that many of these alkaloids are biologically active inside the human body.